jouterleys/MarkerlessCP/README.md

 data.
 In the case of the **markerlessNoMarkers** and the **markerbased6DOF**, all gait events (heelstrike and toeoff) were best matched (i.e. contain all the same strides but may be shifted slightly due to force syncing).
-An 8 Hz filter was used for the markerless and a 6 Hz butterworth was used for the markerbased. *I may try and rerun with better matching kinematics filters.* All analog data were processed with a critically damped low pass filter with cutoff frequency of 30 Hz. *I only included stance phase data for now.*
+An 8 Hz GCVSPL filter was used for both the markerless and markerbased kinematic data.
+All analog data were processed with a critically damped low pass filter with cutoff frequency of 30 Hz. *I only included stance phase data for now.*

 ## Data Processing